Still34/landing/_posts/writeup/2020-07-14-rgbctf-part1.md

 I was not planning on participating any CTF this week, but I figured I'd check the CTFTime schedule few days ago.
 That was when I saw a CTF named "rgbCTF" was coming up within a few days.
 I was like "screw it, let's go, why not?"
 My interest peaked when I saw that the first team gets free Chroma keyboards - even though I knew full well that I wasn't going to get top 5, and of course we didn't.

-This time around I figured I'd hit up Emzi, a friend of mine on Discord - the same person that challenged me to {% post_url /writeup/2020-06-23-capture-the-nitro %}.
+This time around I figured I'd hit up Emzi, a friend of mine on Discord - the same person that challenged me to [Capture the Nitro]({% post_url /writeup/2020-06-23-capture-the-nitro %}).
 This is his first CTF, and he solved quite a few challenges, which was amazing.
 He will be writing the Part 2 of the writeup.
 If some challenges seem to be missing in this post, please refer to Part 2 instead!

 Interestingly, the rgbSec team seems to be using something called [mellivora](https://github.com/Nakiami/mellivora) instead of the usual CTFd, which appears to be much more stable and looks far more stylish.
 This might be an alternative solution to consider in the future when hosting a jeopardy-styled CTF.